UK drivers & warning lights

 Our ServicePoint facility can help your drivers locate the nearest garage from a database of over 9,000 repair centres in Great Britain.
 If a warning light appears, they can drop in or book an appointment to diagnose the problem before it gets worse.

-Furthermore, as every approved garage carries an average saving of 30% for Allstar customers, your repair will be cheaper.
+Furthermore, as every approved garage carries an average saving for Allstar customers, your repair will be cheaper.
 Maintenance, service charges and MOTs are all covered by our partnerships, so keeping on top of vehicle care doesn’t put a strain on your budget.

 No business can afford to put the safety of its drivers and vehicles at risk.
 But with ServicePoint, you don’t have to.
 Invest in us today, and combat warning light confusion once and for all.